 The club owns and operates two repeater sites and also operates repeaters at four other sites.

-Another site is in the Regional West Medical Canter in Scottsbluff.
+There is also a repeater site known as ‘South Michell’.
 This is where the 444.825+ (PL 100) repeater is located.
 This repeater is linked to the SkyHub Link System out of Colorado as well as giving good coverage to the Tri-Cities.

-The 444.125+ (PL 114.8) repeater is owned by the Scotts Bluff County Emergency Management Agency and is maintained by the local hams.
+The 444.125+ (PL 186.2) repeater is owned by the Scotts Bluff County Emergency Management Agency and is maintained by the local hams.
 This repeater is located approximately 10 miles south of Scottsbluff at an elevation of 4700 feet.
 It provides extreme wide coverage and is a “central link hub” to a variety of other repeaters.
 The primary purpose of this site was to establish a vital link to Cheyenne, WY, allowing area hams to communicate directly with the National Weather Service during Severe Weather.
-The UHF repeater is linked to the 147.165 repeater located in Albin, Wyoming, which in turn is linked to the 147.105 repeater in Cheyenne, Wyoming.
+This UHF repeater is linked to the 147.165 repeater located in Albin, Wyoming, which in turn is linked to the 147.105 repeater in Cheyenne, Wyoming.
 The completion of this important link provided complete saturation of Kimball, Banner, and Scottsbluff counties in Nebraska with partial coverage in Morrill, Box Butte, and Cheyenne counties plus Goshen and Laramie counties in Wyoming.